 Sell (a hazardous product) – offer for sale or distribution, expose for sale or distribution (e.g., advertising), have in possession for sale or distribution or distribute – whether for consideration or not – to one or more recipients.
 The definition also includes the transfer of possession of a hazardous product that creates a bailment.
 Bailment means the transfer of possession without transferring ownership.

-Self-heating substances and mixtures – hazardous products classified in this hazard class are products that may catch fire, or that may catch fire when in large quantities.
-These solid or liquid products are liable to self-heat by reaction with air and without energy supply.
-These products differ from pyrophoric substances in that they will ignite only after a longer period of time or when in large amounts.
+Self-heating substances and mixtures –hazardous products classified in this hazard class are solid or liquid products that self-heat and consequently may catch fire, or that may catch fire when in large quantities.
+These products are liable to self-heat by reaction with air and without energy supply.
+They differ from pyrophoric substances in that they will ignite only after a longer period of time or when in large amounts.